-- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety. - We will evaluate the impact of this training. - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings and briefings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively.
+- All members of staff will undertake appropriate safeguarding training on an annual basis, including online safety, prevent and keeping children safe in education - Staff to attend regular safeguarding training and briefings, highlighted in the school calendar - We will evaluate the impact of this training - All members of staff receive regular safeguarding and child protection updates (for example, via email, e-bulletins, staff meetings), as required, but at least annually, to provide them with the relevant skills and knowledge to safeguard children effectively. - Weekly/monthly themes based on hot topics shared with all staff via our weekly briefing paper in the form of a scenario, information fact sheet, links to videos, podcasts and test your knowledge quizzes. - Safeguarding is on the weekly Senior Leadership Agenda and Weekly Briefing Notes to staff - Regular training and refresher training on how to use the CPOMS recording system and hot topics affecting our students or hot topics in the local area. - Termly reminders via email on how to access CPOMS and report a concern.

 All regular visitors, temporary staff and volunteers to our school will be given a set of our safeguarding procedures; they will be informed of who the DSL and deputies are and what the recording and reporting system is.
-(See Appendix A).
+This is found within their supply staff information pack and stored within the visitor's badge and lanyard.

-The DSL, deputies and any other pastoral staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
+The DSL, Deputies, Assistant Safeguarding Leads and any other senior member of staff who may be in a position of making referrals or attending child protection conferences or core groups will attend appropriate training.
 In addition to formal training, the DSL will ensure that they update their knowledge and skills at regular intervals, but at least annually, to keep up with any developments relevant to their role.